ColoradoSchoolOfMines/centralservices/docs/conceptual/application-interface.rst

 - **Club Websites:** a club might want to use Central Services to get information about the users of the club website.
+- **Central Services User Portal:** this application will allow users to manage the data that is stored about them in Central Services.

 The Application API has three tiers: